So, four weeks until Counterpoint releases! Which seems far away, but is also SO CLOSE.

 Dominic dwelled on that for a moment, then smiled.
 “You never did answer my question.
 What do you do for fun?”

+Men like you.
 Except—that wasn’t entirely true.
 Dominic did pique his interest sexually, yes.
 But also in other ways.
 Maybe it was the book, or perhaps the bowtie.
-Or the fact that a was living in a neighborhood few could afford now.
+Or the fact that a musician was living in a neighborhood few could afford now.
 Even he’d be hard-pressed to buy into this market.

 The server saved him from having to answer right away by swooping in to take his plate.
 “Dessert?”